jletey/PoBT/README.md

 **Notes:** To get to my GitHub repository, go to this [website](https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects).
 For instructions on how to use my repository, go [here](https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects/blob/master/instructions.md).

-**Dependencies:** My Jupyter Notebook uses the [BioPython](https://github.com/biopython/biopython) package, which you can easily get and download using the built in interface in the Anaconda Navigator.
+**Dependencies:** My Jupyter Notebook uses the [biopython](https://github.com/biopython/biopython) package, which you can easily download using the built in interface in the Anaconda Navigator.
+Look at my instructions [here](https://github.com/JohnLetey/A-Study-of-Transcription-and-Its-Affects/blob/master/instructions.md).

 This project follows the below pipeline.